What made over 35 women directors across India come to Mumbai and form a collective?

 The collective—its name is still being decided—discussed how senior directors could help young ones navigate the industry.
 “Instead of just sitting and trying to problem-solve on your own, now everybody is a phone call away,” remarks Naithani.

 Money was also a big part of the meeting.
-“At Cannes, women-run programmes for women and non-binary individuals not only talk about money but discuss how to walk in and ask about your money,” Naithani revealed, indicating that the collective would help its members on this often-taboo topic.
+“At Cannes, women-run programs for women and non-binary individuals not only talk about money but discuss how to walk in and ask about your money,” Naithani revealed, indicating that the collective would help its members on this often-taboo topic.

 The conversation also revolved around “looking at our crews—how are we raising women, creating equality within our crews?” says Naithani.
 However, this movement is not just about women alone, and it's certainly not about us against men.
 “Men are our allies in this,” she states.